Choosing the right handyman

 Get like-for-like quotes if needed, and make sure everything is included

-With larger jobs, it’s advisable to meet with, and get quotations from at least three tradesmen.
+With larger jobs, it’s advisable to meet with, and get quotations from at least three tradespeople.
 With a very small job, this may not be necessary, but the detail and scope of their quotation can tell you a lot about their process.
 It’s important to make sure that all the quotations are like-for-like, including materials and labour, and make sure they cover the whole scope of the job, from beginning to end.

-Taking a sample of at least three quotations can can help you spot any that seem unreasonably low - if this is the case, it could be the sign of a tradesman who wants to win the job, but will make up the true value by adding on extra costs during the course of the build, or is using cheaper materials that may not be up to scratch.
+Taking a sample of at least three quotations can can help you spot any that seem unreasonably low - if this is the case, it could be the sign of a tradesperson who wants to win the job, but will make up the true value by adding on extra costs during the course of the build, or is using cheaper materials that may not be up to scratch.
 Andrew said:

 My quotes include everything, and I stick to them.
 I won’t undersell it, and try and make up the cost at the end.
 It may sometimes look higher than someone else’s quote, but I know that it’s accurate and isn’t going to change - sometimes it might even come down, if the work goes quicker than I think.